Sleeping Giant (Connecticut)

-Sleeping Giant (also known as the Blue Hills and Mount Carmel), (Quiripi: Hobbomock), is a rugged traprock mountain with a high point of 739 ft, located 8 mi north of New Haven, Connecticut.
+Sleeping Giant (once called the Blue Hills and also called Mount Carmel), (Quiripi: Hobbomock), is a rugged traprock mountain with a high point of 739 ft, located 8 mi north of New Haven, Connecticut.
 A prominent landscape feature visible for miles, the Sleeping Giant receives its name from its anthropomorphic resemblance to a slumbering human figure as seen from either the north or south.
 The Giant is known for its expansive clifftop vistas, rugged topography, and microclimate ecosystems.
 Most of the Giant is located within Sleeping Giant State Park.
 The mountain is a popular recreation site: over 30 mi of hiking trails traverse it including 5 mi of the 23 mi Quinnipiac Trail.
 Quinnipiac University is located at Mount Carmel's foot in Hamden.